 Jake is also a life-long USC football fan.
-While in high school he learned to long snap and was the starting long snapper for his team his junior and senior year.
-After being accepted to USC, he was offered a walk on spot with the USC football team, making him the first completely blind Division I college football player.
-He saw his first live action when he snapped in USC’s home opener on September 2, 2017 and was named the Pac-12 special teams’ player of the week.
-In his college career, he had a total of three successful PAT snaps, earning his spot as one of the top two most inspirational stories in college football's 150 year history.
+In high school, he learned to long snap and earned the starting spot on his high school's varsity team as a junior and senior.
+After being accepted to USC, Jake was offered a walk-on roster spot on the legendary Trojans football team.
+This made him the first-ever completely blind Division I college football player.
+He saw his first live-action in 2017 when he snapped in USC’s home opener on September 2nd and was named the Pac-12 special teams’ player of the week.
+In his college career, he had a total of three successful PAT snaps, earning his spot as one of the top two most inspirational stories in college football's 150-year history.
 His story has been featured on ESPN, ABC, NBC, CBS, CNN, FOX, Fox Sports, Hallmark, TBN, The Golf Channel, The Wall Street Journal, The New York Times, The Los Angeles Times, Sports Illustrated, The Washington Post, etc.

 Since graduating from USC, Jake has gone on to win an adaptive golf championship, spend time with his dog Quebec, build on his already long-established presence as a motivational speaker, and become an entrepreneur.
 Inspired by his experiences being booked for speaking and marketing engagements, Jake co-founded Engage, an online platform that digitizes the process of booking speakers, athletes, and other talent for events and experiences.
 In 2022, Engage closed a pre-seed round that valued the growing startup at $30 million.